-Because using Telnet does not provide a secure connection for managing a EN4093, Secure Shell (SSH) and Secure Copy (SCP) features have been included for EN4093 management.
+Because using Telnet does not provide a secure connection for managing a CN4093, Secure Shell (SSH) and Secure Copy (SCP) features have been included for CN4093 management.
 SSH and SCP use secure tunnels to encrypt and secure messages between a remote administrator and the switch.

-SSH is a protocol that enables remote administrators to log securely into the EN4093 over a network to execute management commands.
+SSH is a protocol that enables remote administrators to log securely into the CN4093 over a network to execute management commands.
+SSH is enabled by default.

 SCP is typically used to copy files securely from one machine to another.
 SCP uses SSH for encryption of data on the network.
-On a EN4093, SCP is used to download and upload the switch configuration via secure channels.
+On a CN4093, SCP is used to download and upload the switch configuration via secure channels.
+SCP is disabled by default.

-Although SSH and SCP are disabled by default, enabling and using these features provides the following benefits:
+Enabling and using SSH and SCP provides the following benefits:

 - Identifying the administrator using Name/Password

-- Authentication of remote administrators
+- · Authentication of remote administrators

-- Authorization of remote administrators
+- · Authorization of remote administrators

 - Determining the permitted actions and customizing service for individual administrators

 - Encryption of management messages

 - Encrypting messages between the remote administrator and switch

 - Secure copy support

 The IBM Networking OS implementation of SSH supports both versions 1.5 and 2.0 and supports SSH clients version 1.5 - 2.x.
-The following SSH clients have been tested:
+The following SSH clients have been